-Burghfield Main Lake Syndicate Rules
+Burghfield Main Lake Membership Rules

 As a member you are required to comply with the following rules:

-- Only members are permitted on site with no guests, no fishing at other lakes other than Burghfield Main Lake (i.e Burghfield River, Blue Pool and Gold Lake are not part of the syndicate)
+- Only members are permitted on site with no guests, no fishing at other lakes other than Burghfield Main Lake (i.e. Burghfield River, Blue Pool and Gold Lake are not part of the syndicate).

 - Gates must be locked at all times when not in use.
-If for some reason you lose the codes, please contact the office on 01425 272318 or our head bailiff team (Matthew Slade 07549842380 & Garry Dickson 07979234649)
+If for some reason you lose the codes, please contact the office on 01425 674951 or our head bailiff team (Matthew Slade 07549842380 & Garry Dickson 07979234649).

 - Anyone fishing/walking in the out of bounds areas will lose their membership.
 Only designated swims may be fished.
 Out of bounds areas are in red and white shading on the map.
-You can fish to the waters around Searle’s Farm as we have the fishing rights but please keep your rigs at least 2 metres away from the area
+You can fish to the waters around Searle’s Farm as we have the fishing rights but please keep your rigs at least 2 metres away from the area.

 - All anglers must use the following:

-- A large dry landing net at least 42” inches wide
+- A large dry landing net at least 42” inches wide.

-- A large dry padded unhooking mat big enough for a 60lb plus carp, minimum 37” x 32” (preferably cradles to be used)
+- A large dry padded unhooking mat big enough for a 60lb plus carp, minimum 37” x 32” (preferably cradles to be used).

-Under no circumstances should a fish be carried in your arms
+- Under no circumstances should a fish be carried in your arms.

-- All fish caught must be returned to the water as soon as possible after weighing and photographs (no more than 3 minutes out of the water)
+- All fish caught must be returned to the water as soon as possible after weighing and photographs (no more than 3 minutes out of the water).

 - Strictly no moving of fish under any circumstances.
-Advanced Angling will ban and seek to prosecute anyone found doing so
+Advanced Angling will ban and seek to prosecute anyone found doing so.

 - No rod may be left unattended with bait or hook in the water.
-3 rods are permitted per angler
+3 rods are permitted per angler.

-- No barbless hooks above size 14, 16, 18, 20, etc.
+- No barbless hooks above size 14, 16, 18, etc.

-- No fixed leads or death rigs
+- No fixed leads or death rigs.

 - We only allow quality frozen/fresh baits on our waters.
 Shelf life baits are banned.
 Unused bait must not be thrown into lake at the end of sessions.
-Tiger nuts can be used if prepared properly and used sparingly
+Tiger nuts can be used if prepared properly and used sparingly.

 - Boating is not permitted.